Police: Wielding knives, Dubuque man threatens to kill roommates for not drinking with him

 Matom-Corio approached the door, “threatened to kill them all” and then tried to kick the door in, though he was not successful.

-Police reported that Matom-Corio had two knives -- one more than 8 inches long and the second nearly 10 inches long -- concealed on him when he was apprehended and that initially gave officers a false name and age when he was apprehended.
+Police reported that Matom-Corio had two knives — one more than 8 inches long and the second nearly 10 inches long — concealed on him when he was apprehended and initially gave officers a false name and age when he was apprehended.
 Documents state that his blood alcohol content measured 0.166%.